 Ann has been voted “Best News Anchor” for a decade in “Connecticut Magazine’s reader’s poll.
 Her show “NYBERG” is on air and online.
 It was developed to get the stories of innovators, entrepreneurs, small businesses and those in the arts out to the masses.

 Ann has been nominated for multiple Emmys.
 Highlights of her storytelling include assignments to the communist country of Cuba, the Vatican to cover Pope John Paul II and a trip to Cher’s house for an interview.

 In 2017, Ann was recognized, during the year of Harper’s Bazaar Magazine’s 150th anniversary, as a woman of success who pays it forward.

 She began her journey in broadcast journalism immediately following graduation from Purdue University, where she earned a degree in journalism.
 Nyberg was a television journalist in Indiana and Oklahoma before making Connecticut her home.
-She and her husband have three daughters, two grandchildren, and two Golden Retrievers, Trip and Sherman.
+She and her husband have three daughters, three grandchildren and two Golden Retrievers, Trip and Sherman.

 Nyberg feels strongly about philanthropy.
 In 1993, she founded the Toy Closet Program at Yale-New Haven Hospital.
 Hundreds of thousands of toys have been given to children of all ages to help ease their trauma.

-A lover of the arts, Nyberg is a founding Board of Trustees member of the Katharine Hepburn Cultural Arts Center in Old Saybrook, Connecticut, the only theater in the world named after the iconic four-time Academy Award winning Connecticut actress.
+A lover of the arts, Nyberg is a founding board of trustees member of the Katharine Hepburn Cultural Arts Center in Old Saybrook.
+It is the only theater in the world named after the iconic four-time Academy Award winning Connecticut actress.